VertaAI/modeldb/client/verta/docs/tutorials/packaging/custom_model_with_dependencies.rst

-Creating Custom Models With Dependencies
+Creating custom models with dependencies
 ========================================

 Sometimes just `custom models <custom_model.html>`_ by themselves are not enough and you need to add